 Prayer is the best weapon we have; it is the key to God’s heart.

+When we love and intercede for each other, the Father delights; it opens his heart and moves him to respond.
 The faith of this group of friends is what moves Jesus to action.
 They loved their friend so much that they were willing to work and sacrifice to bring him to Jesus.
 Are you willing to do the same for the people in your life?
-You know people who are suffering, who don’t know Christ or who are not practicing the Catholic Faith.
+You know people who are suffering, who don’t know Christ or who are not practicing the Catholic faith.
 Do you bring them to Jesus through your fervent prayers for them?
-If Jesus sees your faith, he may work a miracle in their lives as well.
+If Jesus sees your faith, he may work a miracle in their lives.

 Discuss: Do you believe that your personal prayers can actually make an impact in the lives of others?
 What, if anything, holds you back from being open to the Holy Spirit in this way?

-As you consider praying for others, your conviction in the power of prayer is key.
-Here are some things to keep in mind as you prepare to pray:
+As you consider praying for others, here are some things to keep in mind as you prepare to pray:

 • God truly hears our prayers.
 Don’t underestimate how vital and powerful your prayers can be.

-• Intercession is a reminder that the Holy Spirit is the principal agent of evangelization.
-It lets him do the heavy lifting in our work of bringing souls closer to Christ.
+• This is God’s work.
+The Holy Spirit is the principal agent of evangelization.
+When we intercede for others, we allow him to do the heavy lifting in our work of bringing souls closer to Christ.

-• Our reliance on God in prayer banishes fear and allows us to place situations and people in his hands.
+• Have confidence in God.
+Our reliance on God in prayer banishes fear and allows us to place situations and people in his hands.
 Sometimes we feel small, weak and helpless, but all our requests and feelings can be given over to Him.

 You pay God a compliment by asking great things of Him.